openshift/openshift-extras/node-manager/README.md

 Compacting a district by removing a node requires first moving all of the gears off of the node, which is not well-enabled by the existing OpenShift tools (gear moving is a manual process, performed one gear at a time, and somewhat error prone.
-This will be improved in the future but it is not clear when).
-This framework may provide tools to do this in the future.
+This [will be improved in the future](https://trello.com/c/k7Nefq8x) but it is not clear when).
+This framework may provide tools to help with this in the future.